gwax/www-gwax/posts/2004/02/term-hits-blogs-hard.rst

 :tags: blogs

-I know that I made a snide comment recently about people not updating their blogs enough and now I'm gnawwing on my foot (or at least it's in my mouth).
+I know that I made a snide comment recently about people not updating their blogs enough and now I'm gnawing on my foot (or at least it's in my mouth).
 Turns out term hits blogs pretty hard; everyone is updating less and less frequently.